Indian black money: Amnesty

 Amnesty programmes have been proposed to encourage voluntary disclosure by tax evaders.
 These voluntary schemes have been criticized on the grounds that they provide a premium on dishonesty and are unfair to honest taxpayers, as well as for their failure to achieve the objective of unearthing undisclosed money.
 The report suggests that such amnesty programmes can not be an effective and lasting solution, nor one that is routine.

 Excessive demonetised currency notes

-After the recent demonetisation of old 500 and 1000 Rs notes, Reserve Bank of India (RBI) collected these notes in excess of (more than INR 2 trillions) what it had officially released into circulation earlier.
+After the recent demonetisation of old 500 and 1000 Rs notes, the Reserve Bank of India (RBI) collected more of these notes, worth over INR 2 trillion, than it had officially released into circulation earlier.
 The value of fake notes received by RBI is negligible compared to total value.
-GoI shall conduct thorough probe to reveal how it has happened and bring to book the culprits.
-This could have happened by unscrupulous politicians yielding power with the connivance of RBI top brass to plunder wealth of the nation.
+The Government of India plans to conduct a thorough probe to reveal how this occurred and catch those responsible.
+One possible cause is thought to have been unscrupulous politicians wielding power with collusion of top RBI managers.